Skip navigation links

 TURBULENCE SPALART ZONE 2,3

-Additional options that may be specified with the TURBULENCE keyword are:
+Additional common options that may be specified with the TURBULENCE keyword are:

 ITERATIONS iter Wind-US organizes the equations to be solved into logical "groups" that are solved together.
 It also allows multiple iterations of a specific group (i.e., sub-iterations) for each "iteration per cycle".
 For the one- and two-equation turbulence models, the ITERATIONS option allows the user to request iter sub-iterations of the turbulence model equation group for each iteration per cycle.
 If NAVIER-STOKES ITERATIONS is defaulted, this corresponds to iter iterations of the turbulence model equations for each iteration of the mean flow equations.